dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-14-01-p02-a.png" alt="1060-14-01-p02-a.png" width="50%" height="50%">
 </p>

-: warning: Enclose the subquery in parentheses.
+> :warning: Enclose the subquery in parentheses.
 Also, note that there is no semicolon at the end of the subquery, as it is part of our single query.